pullingworld.com: What are you doing in your normal life?

 pullingworld.com: What was your first Tractor Pulling event?

-pullingworld.com: What is your favourite Event / Pulling track?
+pullingworld.com: What is your favorite Event / Pulling track?

-pullingworld.com: When and where have you driven a Pulling Tractor for the first time?
+pullingworld.com: When and where do you have announced a Pulling event for the first time?

 pullingworld.com: What was your biggest success?